Human Resources Development

 ITOCHU Morning Activity Seminar

-Seminar by Mr. Abe
+Seminar by Mr. Takaoka

-Seminar by Mr. Tominaga
+Seminar by Mr. Okada

-Morning Activity Seminar Results for FYE 2025
+Morning Activity Seminar Results for FY2025

 Date Theme Speaker